We all share responsibility for keeping our kids safe from drowning or serious injury.

 - unable to be filled to 300 millimetres or more (ruler height), and

-- less than 2000 litres (about seven bathtubs), and
+- less than 2000 litres (about 7 bathtubs full), and

 - have no filtration system (pump and filter attached)